CHAPTER 7 BANKRUPTCY IN SUFFOLK COUNTY LONG ISLAND

 If your income is below the median income for New York State (i.e. 1 person household -

-year) your income will not be an obstacle to filing a Chapter 7 or to receiving a discharge of
+your income will not be an obstacle to filing a Chapter 7 or to receiving a discharge of your

-your debts.
-Even if you are above the median income, there is still a very good chance
+debts.
+Even if you are above the median income, there is still a very good chance that you

 The debtor's income is now listed on a new form called the Means Test.
 (Means test figures